Erasmus Summer Programme Courses

 Detailed information about this course:

-Faculty: Dr. Gennady Roshchupkin, PhD and Dr. Daniel Bos, MD, PhD
+Faculty: Dr. Gennady Roshchupkin, PhD, Dr. Daniel Bos, MD, PhD and Prof. Kamran Ikram, MD PhD

-Data science is a multi-disciplinary field that uses scientific methods and algorithms to extract knowledge and insights from structured and unstructured data.
-Recent advances in technology allows for the collection of enormous amounts of health-related data.
+Data science is a multi-disciplinary field where – besides domain-specific expertise – several fundamental scientific disciplines converge including mathematics, statistics, computer science, engineering and epidemiology.
+The aim of this new field is to combine scientific methods and algorithms to extract knowledge and insights from structured and unstructured data.
+Recent advances in technology allow for the collection of enormous amounts of health-related data.
 Consequently, skills pertaining to handle and manipulate these data and to extract relevant information have become crucial to perform high quality research.
-Unfortunately, many researchers without a technical background frequently experience troubles obtaining or developing these skills.
+Unfortunately, many (clinical) researchers without a technical background frequently experience troubles obtaining or developing these skills.
 The aim of this course is to bridge this gap in knowledge by providing an interactive and hands-on programme about data science and how it can be applied in epidemiological research.

-- Understand the concept of data science in the epidemiological environment;
+- Understand that epidemiology is at the core of data science in healthcare;

-- Understand Machine Learning methods and neural networks algorithms in epidemiology;
+- Understand the basic of Machine Learning methods and neural networks algorithms;

 Clinical researchers, clinical epidemiologists, computer scientists, those in health technology assessment or value-based healthcare.